-Eose Investors Have Opportunity To Lead Eos Energy Enterprises, Inc. Securities Fraud Lawsuit
+EOSE Investors Have Opportunity To Lead Eos Energy Enterprises, Inc. Securities Fraud Lawsuit

-The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Eos Energy Enterprises, Inc. ("Eos" or the "Company") (NASDAQ: EOSE ).
+(MENAFN- PR Newswire) BENSALEM, Pa., Sept.
+19, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Eos Energy Enterprises, Inc. ("Eos" or the "Company") (NASDAQ: EOSE ).

 Class Period: May 9, 2022 – July 27, 2023